 Thanks for the question Jessica.
 First of all, I recommend you visit the BSA Unit Program Planning Tools page.
 There are some resources there I think you will find helpful.
 Planning Your Pack’s Annual Program Budget and the Pack Operating Budget Worksheet are probably the first things you should check out.
 These will both show you what packs normally include when they consider their income and expenses.

-The basic idea is to calculate your projected expenses for the year.
+The basic idea is to calculate your projected expenses for the year, which you can do, and pretty easily I might add, by using a budget calculator.
 Then look at how much you expect to bring in from fundraising.
 Any difference is normally covered by dues.
 It is wise to include a little extra as a cushion in case your fundraising doesn’t bring in as much as you expected.
 A small amount of extra income will also cover any unexpected expenses.
 If you don’t use it, you can just carry it over to next year.

 So if you have good numbers from last year, you should be able to determine your projected expenses (adjusting for the increase in scouts) and fundraising income for the coming year and set your dues at the appropriate level.
 If you don’t have accurate records, then it is more difficult.
 You might have to make your best guess.
 If you run short in the spring, you could leave open the possibility of “spring dues” to cover any deficit.
 Be up front with the parents about this though.
 Tell them you are making your best estimate, but let them know you might ask everyone to pitch in another $20 in March if necessary.
 Or do an extra fundraiser.

 The most common items to include in a budget are

 - Expenses: BSA registration fees, awards and recognitions, supplies for meetings, refreshments, costs of special events, leader expenses and thank yous

 - Income: dues, fundraisers, donations